DanielE-J/Mildew-detection-in-cherry-leaves/README.md

 ## Testing

 ### Manual Testing

-*Business Requirements Testing*

-**Requirement 1** - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.

-* As an end user, I can review a page of project findings so that I can receive more detailed information on what conclusions the development team came to.

 | Dashboard item | Test conducted | Expected result | Actual result |
 | -- | -- | -- | -- |